Using Nvidia vGPU on Proxmox VE

 Final Check

-After rebooting, enter this command.
+After installation and rebooting, enter this command:

 nvidia-smi

-You should receive output similar to this.
+You should see an output similar to this:

 Fri Dec 9 22:57:28 2022